-The CPS magnet will be located relatively close to the 5 Tesla solenoid of the polarized target whose mutual forces need to be taken into account in design of the support structure and may be require compensation.
+The CPS magnet will be located relatively close to the 5 Tesla solenoid of the polarized target whose mutual forces need to be taken into account in the design of the support structure and may require compensation.
 Preliminary analysis was already performed in the technical note in 2015 for iron-based shielding which currently replaced by W-power which reduced forces very much.
+Residual fields and forces form the CPS magnet will require iron shielding to avoid interference with the Polarized Target magnet.
+Another magnetic consideration is the effect on field quality at the polarized target.
+The fields and gradients imposed on the Polarized target will not be large but they must be compensated at the 10-4 level.
+Some magneto-static effort to model the target environment and design a compensation system is required.